Corosan/sane-wrapper/readme.md

 its work.
 Too much code and efforts to get cancelling to work - looks like HP backend developers didn't pay enough attention on this.

+8. Assuming (7) there is no way to properly cancel scanning process if a device has been disconnected accidentally.
+Reading operation just blocks infinitely - nobody can force it to return with any code.